Hume2/Laser-shadow-filter-improved/nifti_laser_filtering/docs/SelfEdgeLaserFilter.md

 ```

 ## Geometry
 *A*, *B* and *C* are three neighbour measured points.
 When the angle marked as question mark is inside the given bounds, it's considered to be an edge.
 After that it removes the shadow trail.
+It's expected the the shadow trail is a line.

 ![geometry showcase](geometry/SelfEdgeLaserFilter.svg.png)